How to tame feral cats and how to find a lost cat – a step-by-step guide

 We explain how to help them learn to trust humans – from bringing them home to getting them adopted, from coping with vet visits to managing fear-based aggression (which is exceedingly rare).

-Some of the topics
+Some of the socialisation topics

 and lots more!